-DO YOU IMPORT ANY TIMBER PRODUCTS?
+DO YOU IMPORT TIMBER PRODUCTS?

 Purchase your AFA Timber Due Diligence Products HERE.